-PostgresCluster.spec.backups.pgbackrest.restore.affinity.podAntiAffinity.requiredDuringSchedulingIgnoredDuringExecution[index].labelSelections and the properties of the pro
+[]string

+namespaces specifies which namespaces the label Selector applies to (matches against); null or empty list means "this pod's name space"

+false

+Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity.
+Parent

+A label query over a set of resources, in this case pods.

 Name

 Type

 Description

 Required

 matchExpressions

 []object

 matchExpressions is a list of label selector requirements.
 The requirements are ANDed.

 false

 matchLabels

 map[string]string

-$match Labels \ is \ a \ map \ of \ \{key, value\} \ pairs. \ A \ single \ \{key, value\} \ in \ the \ match Labels \ map \ is \ equivalent \ to \ an \ element \ of \ match Expressions, \ whose \ key \ field \ is "key", \ the \ operator \ is "In", \ and \ the \ values \ array \ contains \ only "value". \ The \ requirements \ are \ ANDed.$
+matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.

 false

-Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index]. label Selection and the property of the prop
+Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity.
+Parent

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

 Name

 Type

 Description

 Required

 key

 string

 key is the label key that the selector applies to.

 true

 operator

 string

 operator represents a key's relationship to a set of values.
 Valid operators are In, NotIn, Exists and DoesNotExist.

 true

 values

+[]string

 values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

 false

-PostgresCluster.spec.backups.pgbackrest.restore.resources Parent

-Resource requirements for the pgBackRest restore Job.

-Name

-Type

-Description

-Required

-limits

-map[string]int or string

-$Limits\ describes\ the\ maximum\ amount\ of\ compute\ resources\ allowed.\ More\ info:\ https://kubernetes.io/docs/concepts/configuration/manageroupute-resources-container/$

-false
+$Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Affinity. required During Scheduling Ignored During Execution [index] \\ Parent During Execution [index] \\ Parent$